sevenspell/solo-thisistheend/README.md

 ++ Only after all Nominees have verified would uploaded files be made visible to  them according to tags.

-This front-end client-side only application was built using React, React Components, useState, and JSX amongst other React functionalities.

 ## Technology Used
 + Framework: Mongoose, Express, React, Node.js (MERN Stack)
 + Design: Bootstrap CSS